187Online/Bully/README.md

 * Sockstress and SYN flood bugs fixed .
 * SSL Handshake spam bug fixed and reconfigured.

+Bully 2.0 Update notes =>
+* While loops have been removed for the use of command line interfaces, and instead, only argparse  has been introduced.
+* Layer classes are defined as objects, and multiprocessing is only assigned to the worker class .
+* KILL method updated more powerful and controlable than old version.
+* Outputs were made more orderly by removing unnecessary colors.
+* Bully was generally optimized.
+* Custom method added.
+* Signal added.
+* Error outputs were made more readable and controlable.

 ## Legal Warning

 * This software is for educational purposes only